corda/corda/docs/source/hello-world-flow.rst

 We add these items to the transaction using the ``TransactionBuilder.withItems`` method, which takes a ``vararg`` of:

-* `ContractState` objects, which are added to the builder as output states
+* ``ContractState`` or ``TransactionState`` objects, which are added to the builder as output states
-* `StateRef` objects (references to the outputs of previous transactions), which are added to the builder as input state references
+* ``StateRef`` objects (references to the outputs of previous transactions), which are added to the builder as input state references
-* `Command` objects, which are added to the builder as commands
+* ``Command`` objects, which are added to the builder as commands
+* ``SecureHash`` objects, which are added to the builder as attachments
+* ``TimeWindow`` objects, which set the time-window of the transaction

 It will modify the ``TransactionBuilder`` in-place to add these components to it.

 Verifying the transaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 We've now built our proposed transaction.
-Before we sign it, we should check that it represents a valid ledger update proposal by verifying the transaction, which will execute each of the transaction's contracts:
+Before we sign it, we should check that it represents a valid ledger update proposal by verifying the transaction, which will execute each of the transaction's contracts.

-To verify the transaction, we must:

-* Convert the builder into an immutable ``WireTransaction``
-* Convert the ``WireTransaction`` into a ``LedgerTransaction`` using the ``ServiceHub``.
-This step resolves the transaction's input state references and attachment references into actual states and attachments (in case their contents are needed to verify the transaction
-* Call ``LedgerTransaction.verify`` to test whether the transaction is valid based on the contract of every input and output state in the transaction

 If the verification fails, we have built an invalid transaction.
 Our flow will then end, throwing a ``TransactionVerificationException``.